Chris Redfield first

 Assessment Alliance (BSAA).

-was a very generic design up until Resident Evil 5.
+was a pretty generic and mostly uninteresting design up until Resident Evil 5.
 Somehow, his

 because he was

-in the latest Resident Evil game (RE5). *rolls eyes* Alas, I think Chris's MVC3 appearance was a bit
+in the latest Resident Evil game at the time (RE5).
+Alas, I think Chris's MVC3 appearance seemed a bit

 forced.
-His fighting style is to the point and stays true
+His fighting style is straight to the point and stays true

 to the Resident Evil series, but he lacks originality and excitement

-The "coolest" part about his fighting game incarnation is that he can
+The "coolest" part about his MVC3 incarnation is that he can

 use so many different weapons.
-Yeah, he sure can draw a gun pretty damn fast...
+Yeah, he can draw a gun pretty damn fast...

 I'll give him that.
-Ohh, and I like how his flamethrower backpack just
+However, it bothers me that his flamethrower backpack just

 Style / Moveset